-Table 4: Traffic modes of unmanned amateur radio stations in Switzerland in the frequency range 1 240-1 300 MHz

 Parameters of unmanned Amateur Radio Stations in Germany, Frequency Range 1240 – 1300 MHz

 NATIONAL OVERVIEW

 At the end of 2019 Germany had 83 166 711 residents in an area of 357 582 km2.
 Approximately 64 000 citizens possess an amateur license (licenses for stations not included, as club stations, unmanned stations need a separate license) although only a small proportion of those amateurs will be active and transmitting in the band 1240-1300 MHz.